ualib/agda-algebras/computation.rst

   *eliminating cast changes the type of the term*,

-which might leave us with an expression that is not of the expected type.
-However, the virtual machine has no trouble evaluating the expression to ``0``.
+which might give an expression that is not of the expected type, but the virtual machine has no trouble evaluating it to ``0``.

 The next example shows how ``propext`` can also block the kernel.